Economy & Markets

 We also expect to see an educational divide.
 A Pew Research Center study concludes that workers with bachelor’s degrees or higher are more than twice as likely to be in jobs exposed to AI than those with only high school diplomas.8 The chart below is illustrative:

-Across the global economy, AI will impact some economies more than others.
+Across the global economy, AI will likely impact some economies more than others.
 The IMF has found that workers in advanced economies are more vulnerable to AI displacement than those in emerging market economies.
 For example, the IMF estimates that 30% of U.S. jobs could be displaced by AI versus less than 13% for India.

 All estimates and projections, including our own, should be taken with a grain of salt.
 No one can precisely predict AI’s economic trajectory, and estimates of AI’s economic impact vary widely.
 A specific uncertainty relates to the cost of implementing AI technologies in the workplace.
 Already we are seeing infrastructure costs related to the buildout of AI computer platforms spiral higher.9 Just because a particular job can be automated using AI technologies doesn’t mean it will be if it’s not cost-effective.